 The Game is a group of 10 professional photographers challenging themselves to do what they do best: illustrate stories, capture emotions and reveal concepts through photography.

 How it works – Every 10 days in repeating order, a given photographer’s “game day” will arrive.
-On that day, the photographer will create and post a new image, a visual response to the previous photographer’s submission.
+On that day, the photographer will create and post an image, a visual response to the day’s submission.
 One of the most underestimated challenges in playing the Game is the accelerated deadline – 24 hrs in which to conceptualize, source materials, shoot, enhance and deliver the image.

 While we call this venture a Game, it is more than that.
-Creating images has been a calling and a hard earned profession for all of the photographers involved.
-The project requires a year long commitment, for a total of 365 images per year, now embarking on year four!
+Creating images has been a calling and a hard earned profession for all of the artists involved.
+The project requires a year long commitment, for a total of 365 images per year, now embarking on year eight!